hathora/builder/docs/client.md

 ## Plugins

-Plugins go inside the `client/plugins` directory.
-To create a plugin for type `Foo`, create a file named `Foo.ts` and rerun the `hathora` command.
+Plugins go inside the `client/prototype-ui/plugins` directory.
+To create a plugin for type `Foo`, create a directory named `Foo` with a `index.ts` inside it.
 This will cause the debug app to render your plugin's component anywhere `Foo` shows up in the state tree (instead of the rendering the default json view).

 Your plugin must export a webcomponent (a class that extends `HTMLElement`).
 While you are free to write a native webcomponent without any dependencies, most popular frontend libraries have ways to create webcomponents.
 Some examples include: